sialcasa/Swing2JavaFXHacking/README.md

 ## Intention ##

 The goal is to write a desktop client that includes all functionalities the **Twitter API v1.1** offers.
-Furthermore it should look as pretty as it's possible using Java Swing.
+Furthermore it should look as pretty as it's possible using **Java Swing**.

 ## Login ##

 ### Where to enter my Password? ###
-Insert your credentials (consumer key, consumer secret, access token, access token secret) into the 'login.xml' file.
+Insert your credentials (consumer key, consumer secret, access token, access token secret) into the 'login.xml' file you have to drop right beside your project.
-You can insert credentials of multiple accounts and then choose them at runtime and switch between them **[not yet implemented]**.
+You can insert credentials of multiple accounts and then choose them at runtime and switch between them.

 ### Where to look for them? ###
 You generate them on the [Developers site of Twitter] (https://dev.twitter.com "The information site of Twitter for developers").